 - Invest in mental health awareness and stress management training.
 Create ongoing learning opportunities to help employees build resilience and develop positive coping skills.
 These trainings should be mandatory and on-the-clock — not voluntary and on employees’ own time.

 - Train employees to recognize warning signs.
-Programs like Mental Health First Aid can teach them to spot the signs of chronic stress and mental health conditions in themselves and their peers — and what to do if they think someone might be at risk.
+Programs like Mental Health First Aid. external link can teach them to spot the signs of chronic stress and mental health conditions in themselves and their peers — and what to do if they think someone might be at risk.
 Training developed or delivered by other first responders can also be particularly effective.

 - Establish peer support programs.
 Sometimes first responders feel more comfortable talking to someone who has been through and survived what they’re experiencing.
 Try to involve team members from different ranks, positions, and backgrounds.